jaydnstrid/jaydnstrid/README.md

-- 👋 Hi, I’m @jaydnstrid
+- 👋 Hi, I’m @jaydnstrid.

 - 👀 I’m interested in
-  programming
+  programming,
-  music
+  music,
-  art
+  art,
-  animation
+  animation,
   etc.

 - 🌱 I’m currently learning
-  all of the above
+  all of the above.

-- 💞️ I’m looking to collaborate on n/a
+- 💞️ I’m looking to collaborate on nothing.

 - 📫 How to reach me
-  jaydnstrid everywhere (gmail, discord, etc.)
+  jaydnstrid everywhere. (gmail, discord, etc.)

 - 😄 Pronouns:
-  cisgender male
+  cisgender male.

 - ⚡ Fun fact:
-  i mostly teach myself how do to everything that i do
+  im mostly self taught at everything i do.